arunkumarramesh/Wheat-hybrid/Supp Data/README.md

 par_tpm.tsv - Transcript per million (TPM) estimated using GCA949126075v1 reference

+ASE data folder - contains Chinese Spring and Paragon allele counts for hybrid genotypes.
+Those without "_par_" are counts based on mapping to the IWGSC RefSeq v2.1 reference and those with "_par_" counts based on mapping to the GCA949126075v1 reference

 CSvP all genes.csv - Differentially Expressed genes between Chinese Spring and Paragon using IWGSC RefSeq v2.1 reference

 CSvP all genes_PAR.csv - Differentially Expressed genes between Chinese Spring and Paragon using GCA949126075v1 reference